Advent Carol Service - Sunday 28 November at 5.30pm

 The clergy will be willing to talk through these options in more detail with couples.
 In addition, if either party has had a previous marriage dissolved then this must be discussed with the clergy in accordance with the Church of England guidelines.

-About two months before the wedding your banns will be read in Church.
+About a month before the wedding your banns will be read in Church.
 This is a legal requirement and a public announcement of your intention to marry.
 You should be present to hear your banns read, and it is often a good time to involve parents.
 If either of you live outside the area covered by the Warwick Team of churches you must arrange for banns to be read at the parish where you live, and obtain a certificate which you should bring with you to the wedding rehearsal.
 Please note that we cannot legally marry you without this certificate.

 Choosing wedding music can be a daunting prospect.
 In order to help you decide, St Mary's produces a list of hymns and choral and organ music.
 This list of Wedding Music Repertoire includes a wide range of recommendations of both the traditional and the contemporary music (including the standard "classics") that from our experience works well in St Mary's.
 St Mary's can provide a treble voice choir made up of either girls' or boys' voices (subject to availability) or a full choir of men and boys, or men and girls, (subject to availabity) to help lead the singing of the hymns and provide music during the signing of the register.
 Where the choir is singing a conductor is required and will be provided.
 Please bring 20 copies of the order of service to the wedding rehearsal so that the choir can rehearse the hymns before the day itself.
 St Mary's will provide an organist from its team of professional musicians.
-If you need to explore your music choices still further, the Director of Music, Thomas Corns, will be happy to discuss these with you;
+If you need to explore your music choices still further, the Director of Music, Oliver Hancock, will be happy to discuss these with you;

 he can be contacted on 01926 403940 or emailed on firstname.lastname@example.org

 These are helpful to the congregation because a couple's choice may often be from a number of different hymnbooks.
 If you intend to have these printed, do allow plenty of time.
 Three weeks before your wedding is a good rule of thumb if you are using a professional printer.
-The Parish Office is also able to do good quality service sheets at a competitive price. (see contact details below).

 Please make sure your photographer knows photos are permitted only during the signing of registers, the arrival of the bride and groom, when you leave in procession, and outside the Church.
 Professional videos may be made only by prior arrangement with the Vicar of St Mary's.
 If music and musicians are involved in your wedding, a licence must be applied for from the Mechanical Copyright Protection Society for the professionally made video, and additional fees are payable to the musicians.
 The focus of the service is the bride and groom so it is important that the person making the video recording remains in the designated place and does not distract from the couple getting married.
 Please note that guests are not permitted to take photos or videos during the service.